damaratix/sans-holiday-hack-2021/sources/challenge12.md

 .........
 ```

-it says that if we use (in the contact form) as email an email that was already inserted ... then
+It says that if we use (in the contact form) as email an email that was already inserted ... then
 we will obtain to populate the variabile `session.uniqueID` with that email string.
 This sounds good
 because sometimes `session.uniqueID` is the only session var that is evaluated and that gives you authorization
 access to further reserved pages (as you can notice in the code above).